Sapientai/MGKDB/README.md

 2. If successfully installed, you are probably now in mongo shell environment.
 You can now create a local database (For test) by
 ```
-   use mgk_fusion  ----- % create an empty database with name 'mydb'
+   use mgk_fusion  ----- % create an empty database with name 'mgk_fusion'

    db.createUser(
     {